Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Introduction

-For practical computations, one is typically forced to confine the spatial computational domain into an open and bounded one, say $\Omega\subset \mathbb{R}^d$ $d=2,3$.
+For practical computations, one is typically forced to confine the spatial computational domain into an open and bounded one, say $\Omega\subset \mathbb{R}^d$, $d=2,3$.
 If the objective is to compute equilibrium states for the whole of $\mathbb{R}^d$, the truncation of the computational domain and the imposition of boundary conditions should be performed carefully, for it may alter the rate of decay to equilibrium compared to the non-confined problem \cite{foster_loheac_tran}.
-If one is interested instead in computations on bounded domains as such, then the modelling often dictates the imposition of additional boundary conditions/constraints, such as periodicity or far field decay.
+If one is interested instead in computations on bounded domains as such, then the modelling often dictates the imposition of additional boundary conditions/constraints, such as solution periodicity or far field decay.
+Indeed, as hypocoercivity is manifested via certain properties of commutators of directional derivatives appearing in the differential operator, integration by parts is an essential tool.
+As a result when confined on bounded domains the very nature of boundary conditions enforced becomes essential.
 As we shall see below, the imposition of boundary conditions in a fashion allowing concepts of hypocoercivity to be ported to bounded spatial domains is a challenge both in the PDE and the numerical analysis contexts.
+Indeed, to the best of our knowledge \emph{no} exhaustive study of hypocoercivity-inducing boundary conditions for problems posed on bounded spatial domains has been carried out in the respective PDE literature.